Road & Highway Repair in Auckland

 Road Condition Assessment

-We inspect the road to identify what is failing and why.
-This includes checking the surface condition, probing for subbase depth and quality, assessing drainage, and identifying whether the damage is localised or structural.
+We inspect the road to identify what's failing and why.
+This includes checking the surface condition, probing for subbase depth and quality, assessing drainage, and determining whether the damage is localised or structural.
 The assessment determines whether the road needs patching, resurfacing, or full reconstruction.

 02